OpenDSA/OpenDSA/RST/en/Indexing/BTree.rst

 :math:`\mathrm{B}^+` tree implementations typically store an additional dummy record in the leftmost leaf node whose key value is less than any legal key value.

+Let's see in some detail how the simplest :math:`\mathrm{B}^+` tree works.
+This would be the ":math:`2-3^+` tree", or a :math:`\mathrm{B}^+` tree of order 3.

+.. _TTPbuild:

+.. inlineav:: TTPbuild ss
+   :links: AV/Development/TTT/TTPlusTreeX.css
+   :scripts: DataStructures/TTPlusTree.js AV/Development/TTT/TTPlusTreeXCON.js
+   :align: center

+   An example of building a ":math:`2-3^+` tree

+Next, let's see how to search.

+   .. _TTPsearch:

+.. inlineav:: TTPfind ss
+   :links: AV/Development/TTT/TTPlusTreeX.css
+   :scripts: DataStructures/TTPlusTree.js AV/Development/TTT/TTPlusTreeXCON.js
+   :align: center

+   An example of searching a ":math:`2-3^+` tree

+Finally, let's see an example of deleting from the ":math:`2-3^+` tree

+.. inlineav:: TTPdelete ss
+   :links: AV/Development/TTT/TTPlusTreeX.css
+   :scripts: DataStructures/TTPlusTree.js AV/Development/TTT/TTPlusTreeXCON.js
+   :align: center

+   An example of deleting from a ":math:`2-3^+` tree

+Now, let's extend these ideas to a :math:`\mathrm{B}^+` tree of higher order.

 :math:`\mathrm{B}^+` trees are exceptionally good for range queries.
 Once the first record in the range has been found, the rest of the